yev-d/tutos/ROS/Tutorial-001/Remotely connecting to webcam using Raspberry Pi 3 and ROS.md

 ```
 export ROS_IP=192.168.2.148
 ```
 ROS Slave doesn’t know what he is one yet.
 So we must tell it the good news.
-In reality, this is neccessary because there may be multiple getaways available and ROS simply wouldn’t know which one to use.
+In reality, this is necessary because there may be multiple getaways available and ROS simply wouldn’t know which one to use.

 ## Getting video from ROS slave
 Now let's get back to the ROS Master (PC) and connect to the camera.

 ### Via ROS Slave
-Open new terminal window and connect to ROS Slave, and find out which camera adress to use:
+Open a new terminal window and connect to ROS Slave, and find out which camera address to use:
 ```
 ssh ubuntu@192.168.2.148
 ls /dev | grep video*
 ```
 It’s usually `video0`, but it may differ.
-In fact, my RPi3b was so sensitive, that every time I moved it around (hence wiggled the webcam USB cable) it reinisiolized the adres from `video0` to `video1`.
-I found it a bit weird, and thought it was a software issue.
+In fact, my RPi3b was so sensitive, that every time I moved it around (hence wiggled the webcam USB cable) it reinitialized the address from `video0` to `video1`.
+I found it a bit weird and thought it was a software issue.
 But when I left it alone for an hour or so, it remained connected only to one `video0`.
 So I think it was just a hardware issue.

-Next, modify the launch file to point to the right camera adress.
-In here, you can also modify the format of the output and bunch of other things.
+Next, modify the launch file to point to the right camera address.
+Here, you can also modify the format of the output and a bunch of other things.
 For this tutorial, the default values worked fine.
 To open and edit the file, I used `nano`
 ```
 nano ~/catkin_ws/src/usb_cam/launch/usb_cam-test.launch